 It is a wonderful world.
 For many of us in developed countries, things have never been better.
 However there always is an upside and a downside.
-The world faces what looks like the biggest crisis in recent history.
+The world faces the biggest crisis in recent history - possibly abrupt and irreversible climate change.
 Recent floods in England have brought it home to us.
-In an economy heavily dependent on fossil fuels, there are already signs of emerging fuel and food shortages and rising costs.
+In an economy heavily dependent on fossil fuels, there are already signs of emerging fuel and food shortages and rising prices.
 Every day there is more news about the potentially devastating effects of climate change.
 People, especially poor people, and business will be affected everywhere.

 The Stern Review, commissioned by the UK government, sets out devastating consequences and warns that the global economic cost of climate change to business and governments could eventually reach 20% of world GDP if nothing is done.
+The latest IPCC report paints an even more frightening picture.